LATEST POSTS...

 • Third Conditional

-Zero conditional What is always true or usually happens, or what is advised in this situation.
+ZERO CONDITIONAL: What is always true or usually happens, or what is advised in the present situation.

 If you have a ticket you go straight in.